top1944/duckuments/docs/atoms_20_setup_and_demo/30_demos/20_intersection_navigation.md

 Follow these steps to run the current solution to the intersection navigation on your Duckiebot:

-For the current working version you need to checkout the branch devel-intersection_navigation , and more specifically the commit #0837ecf until a stable verson is published.
+For the current working version you need to checkout the branch devel-intersection_navigation-jan15:

 Step 1: Place your Duckiebot at a four-way intersection just in front of the redline.